kartikey/android-geo-paint/README.md

 In particular, you'll be interested in drawing [Polylines](https://developers.google.com/maps/documentation/android-api/shapes#polylines), which are multi-segment lines.
 The basic algorithm to use is that every time the user moves (so you get a new location update), add that spot to the multi-line, effectively creating a new short line to the current location from the previous one, thus tracing movements!

-- Because `Polylines` are drawn once defined, in order to "add" a point you'll need to <a href="https://developers.google.com/android/reference/com/google/android/gms/maps/model/Polyline.html#getPoints()">get</a> a list of all the points in the line, add your new point(s) to that, and then <a href="https://developers.google.com/android/reference/com/google/android/gms/maps/model/Polyline.html#setPoints(java.util.List<com.google.android.gms.maps.model.LatLng>)">set</a> the updated list as the Polyline's points.
+  - Because `Polylines` are drawn once defined, in order to "add" a point you'll need to <a href="https://developers.google.com/android/reference/com/google/android/gms/maps/model/Polyline.html#getPoints()">get</a> a list of all the points in the line, add your new point(s) to that, and then `set` the updated list as the Polyline's points.

 The drawing doesn't need to be a single, continuous line: the user is able to either "raise" or "lower" the virtual pen on the map.
 If the pen is _up_, then no drawing should occur.
 If the pen is _down_, then you add more points to the `Polyline`.